napari/napari/docs/source/explanations/rendering.md

 memory in the background.
 The frame after the data is loaded the renderer will draw the new data along with the previously drawn data.
 This necessarily means that Napari will sometimes draw partially loaded data.
-For example, it might draw portions of an image or draw images that are blurry, until the data has fully loaded.
+For example, it might draw only portions of a full image or draw images that are blurry, until the data has fully loaded.

 Issues that Napari has without asynchronous rendering include [#845](https://github.com/napari/napari/issues/845),